judka-uriel/uriel-book/uriel_en.md

 and teach us what we shall do unto the child that shall be born (Shoftim [13:8](https://www.sefaria.org/Judges.13.8))

-When Manoach and his wife encountered the angel who assisted them in the birth of Shimshon, this angel appeared as a human, such that they did not immediately understand that it was an angel.
+When Manoah and his wife encountered the angel who assisted them in the birth of Shimshon, this angel appeared as a human, such that they did not immediately understand that it was an angel.
 <!-- Although for understandable reasons the commentators sought not to